 - Disinfectant Spray

-Anyway, by now I am pretty sure everybody knows the drill should one family member is infected with Covid.
+These days I am pretty sure everybody knows the drill if one is infected with Covid.
 But what if it happens during a holiday or a trip?
-The bright side is Covid has mutated thousand of times and their recent version is milder and not life threatening for majority of population who are vaccinated and do not have comorbidity.
-Many countries around the world have adapted to the new reality; Offices and Schools are open, border is open and tourism has started, no PCR or Antigen test is required and there are countries who have even dropped mandatory mask requirement.
+The bright side – Covid has mutated thousand of times and their recent version is milder and not life threatening for majority of population who are vaccinated and do not have comorbidity.
+Many countries around the world have adapted to the new reality; Offices and Schools are open, border is open and tourism has started, no PCR or Antigen test is required and most countries no longer have mandatory mask requirement.

 So What To Do?

 - Know the symptom and get updated with the new variant.
-Don’t be delusional saying maybe one gets fever because he was tired and it was just a normal common cold.
-He can still smell and tasted food and there is no difficulty in breathing etc. The recent Covid variant has similar symptoms like common cold and influenza, depending on the immunity of each person.
+Don’t be delusional saying maybe one gets fever because he was tired and it was just a normal common cold just because he can still smell, tasted food and there is no difficulty in breathing.
+The recent Covid variant has similar symptoms like common cold and influenza, depending on the immunity of each person.
 When Covid is on the rise again and you are not feeling well, the first thing you need to suspect is you are infected with Covid.
 By detecting it early you will be able to stop the virus spread to the rest of the family and others around us.